Like all truly terrible things and regretable things, this escapade started in Taco Bell.

 Oh, and did I mention the post-dinner ambience?
 Stilted awkward silences at the dinner table that the waiting staff picked up on?
 Towards the end of the meal, he noticed we hadn’t ordered any desserts and I suspect he may have realised this food had gone down like Boy George at a Klan rally.
 Slight wide eyed anxiety in his face when he says “Are you guys sure you don’t want dessert?”
 Or maybe he was trying to signal he was being held at gunpoint.

 It was bound to happen.
-Ever since my first review I feared this day this day would come, putting the boots to something that gave the biggest slam dunk of shite.
+Ever since my first review I feared this day would come, putting the boots to something that gave the biggest slam dunk of shite.
 It’s an occupational hazard, it can’t all be feel good vegan burgers and vampire themed pizzas.
 My tone throughout this review has been somewhat sarcastic but I’m only giving back what I’ve been given.
 Its hard not to be irreverent when your dinner is the culinary equivalent of a Sam Beckett play.
 Black humour is all we have left now, friends.
 Good taste has deserted us and we must learn to live in this new, faithless and loveless world.
 Gott ist Tott.
 And so is this place.
 Utterly DOA.

 Walking back to Tottenham Court Road station with the demeanour of a pallbearer and the overturning stomach of a hungover, 1st year student surgeon, we swore revenge.
 I felt so sick after this meal, even days afterwards the stomach still feels weak.
 They tried to kill me so all bets are off.